• Skip to primary navigation

 Ingredient for mashed squash with labels over each ingredient.

-No long list of ingredients for this delicious savory butternut squash recipe.
+No long list of ingredients for this delicious savory mashed butternut squash.
 Here is what you’ll need:

 • Whole butternut squash – butternut squash is versatile, inexpensive, and has a wonderful nutty flavor that really comes out when roasted.
-You will need around a 3-pound squash which will make enough for about 4-5 people.
+You will need around a 3-3.5 pound squash which will make enough for about 4-6 people.
 Substitutions: You can use any winter squash such as honeynut, Hubbard, buttercup, or acorn squash.
+However, this recipe was tested specifically using the butternut variety.

-• Olive oil – extra virgin olive oil or avocado oil to brush the squash with before you roast it.
+• Olive oil – extra virgin olive or avocado oil is used to roast the squash.

 • Garlic – fresh minced garlic is best but you could use garlic powder or garlic paste if needed.

-• Milk – non-dairy milk that is unsweetened.
+• Milk – unsweetened non-dairy milk.
 I used almond milk.
 Substitutions: Coconut milk and soy milk work great!
-Stock can also be used.
+Stock can also be used or a blend of both stock and milk.

 • Butter – I used vegan butter but regular butter is fine too.
-This gives the squash amazing flavor and creaminess and makes it smooth and luscious.
+This gives the squash amazing flavor and creaminess, making it smooth and luscious.
 Substitutions: Any type of butter will work, so use your favorite or whatever you have on hand.

 • Fresh herbs – fresh rosemary and chives give this mashed squash so much flavor but you can also use dried herbs as well.
 Substitutions: Any fresh herbs go great with squash like sage, thyme, rosemary, or chives.